kyleboas/tacticsjournal.com/_posts/2025/10/2025-10-20-putting-makeup-on-a-pig.md

 <!---more--->

-When Wayne Rooney made a goal happen, no one credited Sir Alex Ferguson as the reason for why the goal happened, it was Wayne Rooney's goal.
+When Wayne Rooney made a goal happen from nothing, no one credited Sir Alex Ferguson as the reason for why the goal happened, it was Wayne Rooney's goal.

 When Sergio Ramos ran back and made a game-deciding tackle, no one credited Jose Mourinho for the tackle, that was Sergio Ramos's tackle.